ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 Full instructions on how to deploy using Heroku can be found in the `README.md`.
 Below, I will explain the codebase.

 #### Micro + Heroku
 We'll use two tools to create and host our API: Micro + Heroku.
-Micro will allow us to create a minamalist API (micro-service), without any overhead.
+Micro will allow us to create a minimalist API (micro-service), without any overhead.
 Heroku lets us deploy effortlessly and gives us a server where we can host our API.
 When using Heroku free tier, your API will go to sleep during inactivity.
 However, this is ok because the request will still go through.
-Keep this in mind if you need realtime notifications.
+Keep this in mind if you need real time notifications.
 If your API goes to sleep, the first request will be slow to respond, but then will behave normally.

 #### The Wrapper
 Our API will wrap the Slack Webhook.
 We'll open access to the username, user icon, and message.
-We'll hardcode the channel so that your Slack team doesn't get spammed.
+We'll hard code the channel so that your Slack team doesn't get spammed.
 Now, we want to simplify access to the Slack API, so we'll be creating a `GET` endpoint and use URL query parameters to configure our messages.
 Let's start off by parsing the query into our payload object.
 We'll parse the query using `url` and use environment variables (`process.env.CHANNEL`) to set the channel to which to post to.
 Remember this can be a channel (`#general`) or a user (`@uli`).
 We are setting these variables in our `.env` file.